 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA Non-Negotiable 1.
-ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course 12 by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s).
+ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course ^{1 2} by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s).
 1a) Items and/or sets of items directly reflect the language of individual standards.
 For example, 6.EE.3 puts the emphasis on applying properties of operations and generating equivalent expressions, not just mechanically simplifying.
 Most items aligned to a single standard should assess the central concern of the standard in question.
-Yes The language of the individual standards is also aligned with the questions.
-For example, Form D items 6, 8, 17, and 19 target 5.OA.A.2, and these items require interpreting numerical expressions without evaluating them as required by the standard.
+Yes For most items, the language of the individual standards is aligned with the questions.
+For example, Form C item 14 targets 8.EE.C.8, and these item requires analyzing a pair of simultaneous linear equations as required by the standard.
 This criterion applies to fixed form or CAT assessments, whether summative assessments or a set of interim/benchmark assessments.
 All items and/or sets of items should reflect the metric.
 1b) Items and/or sets of items align with PARCC's evidence tables for grades 3-8 and adhere to content limitations outlined in that document.
 All limitations for all grade K-HS provided in footnotes of the CCSSM are also followed.
 For example, in Grade 3 denominators for fractions are limited to 2, 3, 4, 6 and 8.
-Yes Items are aligned with PARCC'S evidence tables and footnotes of the CCSSM.
-For example, no items requiring division of fractions by fractions are included.
-Yes No 1c) The overall set of items reflect the progressions in the Standards. • For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
-Yes The overall set of items reflects the progression in the standards 1d) Within the complete set of items, there are items which assess all levels of the content hierarchy, including cluster headings.
-Yes There are items that address individual standards and cluster headings.
-For example, Form A item 22 targets cluster 5.NF.A. • For example, in grade 3 there are some items involving fractions greater than 1; in the middle grades, arithmetic and algebra use the rational number system, not just the integers.
-Yes Each item uses numbers appropriate to grade 5.
+Yes Not all items are aligned with PARCC'S evidence tables and footnotes of the CCSSM although these items are fewer than 10% of the total items.
+For example, Form B Item 19 assesses standard 8.G.B.7.
+The PARCC Evidence Table states the following: "Tasks require students to find one side of a right triangle in three dimensions, given information on a diagram that straightforwardly determines the other two sides."
+In the item, students are not given two sides.
+No right triangles are drawn in the figure, so a student cannot straightforwardly determine the sides.
+1c) The overall set of items reflect the progressions in the Standards.
+For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
+Yes Most items in the overall set of items reflect the progression in the standards.

 1 Refer also to the K-8 Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013) and the High School Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013).
 2 See the Quality Criteria Checklist for Mathematics.